-Tenerife ghosts and the mysterious island of San Borondon
+Tenerife ghostly hauntings and the mysterious Canary Islands island of San Borondon

 Ghosts and haunted places in Tenerife

 You don't hear much about ghosts or haunted houses in Tenerife.
-There are no reports in the news of spirits of the dead being seen by fearful residents, and no stories about poltergeist activity either.
+There are no reports in the news of spirits of the dead being seen by fearful residents, and no stories about poltergeist activity either here in the Canary Islands.

 Despite Tenerife's many historic buildings such as old colonial mansion houses, many churches and chapels and even a castle or two, there are no "Ghost Tours" like you get in the UK.
 But start asking around and digging deeper, and yes, there are ghosts and haunted places on the island of Tenerife just like elsewhere in the world.